-The Commission also finds that the proposed rule change is consistent with the provisions of Section 6(b)(8) of the Act, 10 which requires that the rules of an exchange not impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
-Finally, the Commission finds that the proposed rule change is consistent with Rule 603(a) of Regulation NMS, 11 adopted under Section 11A(c)(1) of the Act, which requires an exclusive processor that distributes information with respect to quotations for or transactions in an NMS stock to do so on terms that are fair and reasonable and that are not unreasonably discriminatory.
+appropriate in furtherance of the purposes of the Act.
+Finally, the Commission finds that the proposed rule change is consistent with Rule 603(a) of Regulation NMS,12 adopted under Section 11A(c)(1) of the Act, which requires an exclusive processor that distributes information with respect to quotations for or transactions in an NMS stock to do so on terms that are fair and reasonable and that are not unreasonably discriminatory.13

-The Commission approved the fee for the NASDAQ Last Sale Data Feeds for a pilot period which runs until March 31, 2009.
-The Commission notes that the Exchange proposes to extend the pilot program for three months.
-The Commission did not receive any comments on the previous extensions of the pilot program.
-14 In addition, the Exchange proposes to reduce the fee cap applicable to the NASDAQ Last Sale Data Feeds from \$100,000 per month for NASDAQ Last Sale for NASDAQ and \$50,000 per month for NASDAQ Last Sale for NYSE/Amex to \$50,000 per month total for both feeds.
+The Commission approved the fee for the NASDAQ Last Sale Data Feeds for a pilot period which ran until September 30, 2009.14 The Commission notes that the Exchange proposes to extend the pilot program for three months, with such extension retroactive to October 1, 2009.
+The Commission did not receive any comments on the previous extensions of the pilot program.15

 On December 2, 2008, the Commission issued an approval order ("Order") that sets forth a market-based approach for analyzing proposals by self-regulatory organizations to impose fees for "non-core" market data products, such as the NASDAQ Last Sale Data Feeds.
-15 The Commission believes that Nasdaq's proposal to temporarily extend the pilot program is consistent with the Act for the reasons noted in the Order.
-The Commission believes that approving NASDAQ's proposal to temporarily extend the pilot program that imposes a fee for the NASDAQ Last Sale Data Feeds for an additional three months and to reduce the cap applicable to the NASDAQ Last Sale Data Feeds will be beneficial to investors and in the public interest, in that it is intended to allow continued broad public dissemination of increased real-time pricing information.
-The Commission notes that price competition provided by other market data products were considered by the Exchange in determining to reduce the fee cap for the NASDAQ Last Sale Data Feeds.
-In addition, extending the pilot program for an additional three months will allow NASDAQ, consistent with its representation, to file within 30 days, the public to comment on, and the Commission to analyze consistent with the Order and in light of Section 19(b) of the Act, a proposal to permanently approve the fee for NASDAQ Last Sale Data Feeds.
+16 The Commission believes that Nasdaq's proposal to temporarily extend the pilot program to December 31, 2009 is consistent with the Act for the reasons noted in the Order.17 The Commission believes that approving NASDAQ's proposal to temporarily extend the pilot program that imposes a fee for the NASDAQ Last Sale Data Feeds for an additional three months will be beneficial to investors and in the public interest, in that it is intended to allow continued broad public dissemination of increased realtime pricing information.

 The Commission finds good cause for approving the proposed rule change before the thirtieth day after the date of publication of notice of filing thereof in the Federal Register.
 Accelerating approval of this proposal is expected to benefit investors by continuing to facilitate their access to widespread, free, real-time pricing information contained in the NASDAQ Last Sale Data Feeds.
-In addition, the Commission notes that the proposal should benefit vendors that make real-time pricing information available by potentially reducing their monthly fees.
-Therefore, the Commission finds good cause, consistent with Section 19(b)(2) of the Act, 19 to approve the proposed rule change on an accelerated basis to extend the operation of the pilot until June 30, 2009.
+Therefore, the Commission finds good cause, consistent with Section 19(b)(2) of the Act, 18 to approve the proposed rule change as amended on an accelerated basis and retroactively to October 1, 2009.